 Which camera do you use?
 How do you search for flights?
 Wich website do you use to book accommodation?
 Do you recommend any travel books?
 What are your travel resources?
 These are common questions from our readers.

-After almost 3 years of non-stop traveling we gathered some experience, useful info and travel resources.
+After 4 years of non-stop traveling we gathered some experience, useful info and travel resources.
 To make your life easier we put together all the websites, gears, courses… that we use [and love], that helps on our journey and will help on your’s too!

 Your home far from home.
 Accommodation is one of the biggest expenses while traveling.
 Our secret to save money?
 We shop around.
 Depending on the length of our trip we will opt for hotels, home stays, rent an apartment or even crash on a friends couch.
 There are plenty of websites out there, but those are our fave ones to book our beds:

 To get from point A to point B can be challenging and costly.
 Or hassle free and affordable, it depends on where you do your research [you should do it!] and what tools do you use.
 To compare flights we check Kiwi.com, and SkyScanner .
-For car rentals we use Auto Europe.
-If you wanna have a blast in Europe travel by train with Eurail.
-BlaBlaCar is a popular car ride website in Europe, read our review here.
-Also, don’t forget Rome2Rio, you can search flights, buses, trains and boats options on a single website.
+For car rentals, we use Auto Europe.
+If you wanna have a blast in Europe travel by train for single tickets we use Go Euro and for longer trips, we buy passes from Eurail.
+To find the best bus tickets in Europe we use Go Euro as well.
+Also, don’t forget Rome2Rio, you can search for flights, buses, trains and boats options on a single website.
 At 12Go Asia you can search and book buses, trains, and flights in Southeast Asia.
 At the destination, if the public transportation is not user-friendly we go for Grab Taxi or Uber (get a free ride).

 I am crazy to quit a good job and a good life in Brazil.
 But I’m not crazy to travel around the world without an insurance.
 I’ve done a lot of research and found World Nomads the best deal.
 If anything happens to us, our equipment or luggage, we are covered.
 Also, everything sorted online, easy peasy!